Products of Euclidean metrics and applications to proximity questions among curves: Introduction

 When $p\in[1,2]$, there exists a data structure with space and preprocessing time in

-where $\alpha_{p,\epsilon}$ depends only on $p,\epsilon$, and query time in $\tilde{O}\left(2^{4m}\log n\right)$.
+where $\alpha_{p,\epsilon}$ depends only on $p,\epsilon$, and {query time} in $\tilde{O}\left(d\cdot 2^{4m}\log n\right)$.
 This leads to the first approach that achieves $1+\epsilon$ approximation for DTW at the expense of space, preprocessing and query time complexities being exponential in $m$.
 Hence our method is best suited when the curve size is small.

+Lastly, we focus on DFD when the ambient space has high dimension, and we discuss complexity bounds in terms of the doubling dimension, while we also design an improved algorithm for approximate near neighbor search.

-Our results for DTW and DFD are summarized in Table~\ref{tab:compar} and juxtaposed to existing approaches in~\cite{DS17,I02}.
+Our results for DTW and DFD are summarized in Table~\ref{tab:compar} and juxtaposed to the existing approaches, which were proposed in~\cite{DS17,I02}.

+This paper is a follow-up of \cite{EmirisP18}.
+It consists of refined and polished versions of the results and the proofs that appear there.
+Some issues are fixed, e.g.~the dependence on $m$ in the complexity bounds for DFD, while new results have been added, namely the entire Section~\ref{Sechd}.

 The rest of the paper is structured as follows.
 In Section \ref{Sseqs}, we present a data structure for ANN in $\ell_p$-products of $\ell_2$, which is of independent interest.
 In Section~\ref{Scurves}, we employ this result to address the $\ell_p$-distance of curves.
+In Section~\ref{Sechd}, we focus on DFD when the ambient space is high dimensional.
 We conclude with future work.